 “Ay yo, god.”
 Some may hear that as a prayer.
 Indeed, it could be one.

-It’s a greeting near similarly used as Judaism’s “Shalom” or Islam’s “As-Salam-u-Alaikum”–in effect, the salute of one fellow community member by another.
-The lingo, is influenced by the Five-Percent Nation and is not literally translated as a bid for peace.
-Rather it’s a supreme acknowledgment.
+It’s a greeting near similarly used as Judaism’s “Shalom” or Islam’s “As-Salam-u-Alaikum.”
+In effect, it’s the salute of one fellow community member by another.
+The lingo is influenced by the Five-Percent Nation and is not literally translated as a bid for peace.
+But rather it’s a supreme acknowledgment.